Work From Home Tips To Avoid Physical Discomfort And Pain

 Work From Home Tips/ Exercises To reduce pain

-Do exercise to maintain neck and back posture correct twice or thrice a day like: neck rotation side to side.
+Do exercise to maintain neck and back posture correctly twice or thrice a day like a neck rotation from side to side.

 Neck bending down and up.

 Chin tucks in an upright as well as supine position.